ardier/mull-ps/README.md

 This set of instructions is intended to:
 1. Set up the correct version of LLVM for mutation using Mull on your system
 2. Pull, build and set up `Mull`
+3. Directions to define Halide Mutants

 ### Requirements
 - A MacBook running Ventura or Sonoma (not tested on other systems)
 - Homebrew
-- Git SSH keys to be registered with both GitHub enterprise and GitHub
+- Git SSH keys to be registered with GitHub

 ## Cloning
 Make sure to clone using the recursive flag as follows: